 If upon the day of its release, FCP Ex had had the ability to open FCP 7 project files, or just import them with reasonable faithfulness, I wouldn’t be writing this post because I would have stuck it out with FCP X from the start, despite my myriad concerns.
 There were a ton of things I hated (hate) about the new Final Cut.
 The lack of tracks, however, was never one of them.

-My complaints with FCP 10.0 had much more to do with media management, versioning, missing features, and perplexing iMovie/iPhoto terminology that irks me to this day.
+My complaints with FCP 10.0 had much more to do with media management, versioning, missing features, and perplexing iMovie/iPhoto terminology that pisses me off to this day.

 So I decided to give Premiere Pro a try.
 The latest version was CS5.5 at the time.
 I used CS5.5 on a small project, and I liked it.
 I liked it a lot, but much in the way that I might enjoy a low-budget film that was fun but lacked polish.
 There were mistakes that I would never forgive in a production blessed with more resources.
 Adobe is a really big company, and considering how many versions of Premiere “Pro” had already been released, it was somewhat concerning.
 (Also, can we stop adding “Pro” to apps that don’t have a non-Pro companion?)

-Adobe’s software, with the exception of the brilliant and iconic Photoshop, has historically lacked attention to detail and refinement in the UI, even while offering powerful tools (see Adobe After Effects).
-In the case of Premiere, I think they had pretty much given up on competing with Apple before the FCPX debacle, and Premiere continues to feel a bit like a Windows program ported to Mac OS.
+Adobe’s software has historically lacked attention to detail and refinement in the UI, even while offering powerful tools (see Adobe After Effects).
+In the case of Premiere, I think they had pretty much given up on competing with Apple before the FCP X debacle, and Premiere continues to feel a bit like a Windows program ported to Mac OS.

 I’m not David Fincher or Kirk Baxter.
 I have different, less glorious needs.
 Yet, I feel like Fincher’s post-production dream team must have signed a contract that now prevents them from saying anything negative about Premiere in exchange for the latest free shit.
-There is NO WAY they weren’t constantly frustrated by Premiere’s instability, even if they legitimately loved the same features that we all do, such as Dynamic Link with After Effects and the speed and flexibility of the Freddie Mercury Playback engine.
+There is NO WAY they weren’t constantly frustrated by Premiere’s instability, even if they legitimately loved the same features that we all do, such as Dynamic Link with After Effects and the speed and flexibility of the Freddie Mercury Playback engine (which is showing its age, actually).